Make Money in Growing Utility Stocks the Easy Way

 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
 If you expect the utility industry to thrive as our growing population continues to demand energy, the PowerShares Dynamic Utilities ETF (NYS: PUI) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The utility ETF's expense ratio -- its annual fee -- is a relatively low 0.50%.
-An interesting detail about this particular ETF is that it holds its components in equal proportion, instead of weighting them by market cap, as is often done.
-The ETF is fairly small, too, so if you're thinking of buying, beware of occasionally large spreads between its bid and ask prices.
+The PowerShares ETF's expense ratio -- its annual fee -- is a relatively low 0.60%.
+It's relatively small, too, so if you're thinking of buying, beware of occasionally large spreads between its bid and ask prices.
 Consider using a limit order if you want to buy in.

-This ETF doesn't sport the best performance, lagging the S&P 500 over the past three and five years.
-It did fare well during that time compared to its utility peers, though.
+This ETF hasn't turned in the best performance yet in its young life.
+It has underperformed the S&P 500 over the past three years, and roughly matched it over the past five.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.